 In a mixing bowl add the poached salmon and cooked shallots, diced smoked salmon, mayonnaise, lemon juice, chopped chives, salt and pepper (PHOTO 5).
 Make sure you don't over dress or over mix.
 You want the rillettes to be lightly coated in dressing, and somewhat chunky--not a paste or puree (PHOTO 6).

 That's pretty much it!
 It sounds so simple (and it is) but it comes together perfectly.
-You can make them up to 1 day in advance, and refrigerate them in a covered container until you're ready to serve.
+You can make this up to 1 day in advance, and refrigerate in a covered container until you're ready to serve.